 10.

 If anybody tried to force him to take a nap in the afternoon, Saroj wouldn’t be able to sleep that night.
 This started happening in his childhood when he was six or seven.
 Other kids –seven or eight siblings and cousins –next to him would fall asleep on the wide bed that almost filled the entire room.
-On one end of the bed would be his great-aunt Nalini, his father’s aunt (grandfather’s sister) who returned to the family after being widowed at fourteen years of age.
-She didn’t have a child of her own, but since then she remained as the head of this large joint family.
+On one end of the bed would be his great-aunt Nalini, his father’s aunt (grandfather’s sister), who returned to the family after being widowed at fourteen years of age.
+She didn’t have a child of her own, but since then, she remained the head of this large joint family.
 Not just the head but the supreme authority in all aspects.
-All the hopesand ambitions of her brother’s family had merged with her blood so completely that it was difficult to separate.
-Not just that, she would carry them forward in the form of fables and stories and slipping them into the memories and dreams of the sleepy unformed boys and girls.
+All the hopes and ambitions of her brother’s family had merged with her blood so completely that it was difficult to separate them.
+Not just that, she would carry them forward in the form of fables and stories, and slip them into the memories and dreams of the sleepy, unformed boys and girls.
 On those nights, Saroj too would lose himself in the flood of Nalini’s storytelling.
-Nalini would unfold all the tales her generations, careful not to let a single detail of hopes, ambitions, and grievances fade into oblivion.
-How the forests were cleared to make farmland, how they gradually acquired all the land, house, elephants, horses, ponds and lakes, temples, mosques, grain silos, boats, trees, and other plants, how they owned neighboring washermen, barbers, potters, and blacksmiths—all those stories.
+Nalini would unfold all the tales of her generations, careful not to let a single detail of hopes, ambitions, and grievances fade into oblivion.
+How the forests were cleared to make farmland, how they gradually acquired all the land, houses, elephants, horses, ponds and lakes, temples, mosques, grain silos, boats, trees, and other plants, how they owned neighboring washermen, barbers, potters, and blacksmiths—all those stories.
 Also, how various partners and part-owners arrived to lay their claims, those stories too.
 Even before them, about the foreigners, the sahibs, seths, and sheikhs, how the ocean flooded them, wiped out the towns and villages, farmland, people, and animals.
-In between she would insert stories of the concubines of the sheikhs and sahibs, Sona Bibi’s tales, lovers of loose-haired Dechhelba, Parulbala becoming Suttee, the punishments of the great sinner Saralabala, re-marriage of widow Shashimani—what a scandal!-- the snakes, tigers, and crocs of Sunderban and many, many such stories.
+In between, she would insert stories of the concubines of the sheikhs and sahibs, Sona Bibi’s tales, lovers of loose-haired Dechhelba, Parulbala becoming Suttee, the punishments of the great sinner Saralabala, re-marriage of widow Shashimani—what a scandal!-- the snakes, tigers, and crocs of Sundarban, and many, many such stories.
 Nalini herself wasn’t sure how all these people were part of her family, but she knew they were related in some ways.

 They lived on the southern edge of East Bengal, barely twenty miles away from the sea.
 Yet Saroj never saw the sea until he turned thirty.
 His grandfather had seen the ocean.
-He owned a wooden house which served as his health resort in a village named Sohagpasha right on the seashore.
+He owned a wooden house which served as his health resort in a village named Sohagpasha, right on the seashore.
 The building was actually once an office.
 The posts, beams, and joists were strangely shaped—just enough to do the job and make a habitable house.
-Saroj’s grandfather Amiyanath inherited the land from some ancestor and discovered the ruins of a Moghul era shipwreck in the dense jungles.
+Saroj’s grandfather, Amiyanath, inherited the land from some ancestor and discovered the ruins of a Mughal-era shipwreck in the dense jungles.
 He fell in love with whatever survived of the ancient deck, the mast, and the posts for the sails.
-The ship must have been unmoored from its berth and pushed inland by a flood and had gotten stuck.
-Amiyanath cleared the jungle and erected the house with the timbers from the ship.
+The ship must have been unmoored from its berth, pushed inland by a flood, and gotten stuck.
+Amiyanath cleared the jungle and built the house from the ship's timbers.

 Amiyanath’s many odd habits became the stuff of the family saga.
 He wasn’t interested in looking after the family business.
-He became a disciple of a guru-type man who left Brahmo Samaj for some unknown reason and returned to his own religion to create his personal group.
+He became a disciple of a guru-like man who left the Brahmo Samaj for unknown reasons and returned to his own religion to form his own group.
 Perhaps Amiyanath wanted to see everything and establish himself as an honest spiritual man.
 That was the demand of his time.
 He left the noise and crowd of his double-storied house in his ancestral village and chose to live in the wooden cottage.
 He liked to write devotional poems and attracted followers from near and far.
-He used to get crates of Brook Bond tea,, and tea lovers of the neighborhood villages would visit him to sip tea and discuss spiritualism.
+He used to get crates of Brook Bond tea, and tea lovers of the neighborhood villages would visit him to sip tea and discuss spiritualism.
 Thus, he wanted to step away from his forefathers’ stormy, perilous lifestyle.
 People called him a sadhu, but his wife Sharat would turn up her nose and say, ‘Ha!
 I’ve seen many such sadhus!’
 Saroj hadn’t seen her.

 Is there ever a husband whose claims are completely accepted by his wife?
 But Amiyanath’s fame as a ‘sadhu’ had spread far.
 Some even talked about his supernatural powers.
 The foundation of his cottage was quite high.
 The yard with flowering and fruit trees was fenced and had a couple of deer, like the holy ashrams of the Rishis.
 Even a poisonous snake basked in the sun before going into hibernation.
 Amiyanath sat and watched it.
 If anybody approached him, he would tell them to wait outside.